SergiyStoyan/CliverRoutines/README.md

 # CliverRoutines

-A cross-platform C# lib which provides frequently used routines:
+A cross-platform C# lib which provides the frequently needed routines:

-- application settings module which replaces the one of Visual Studio;
+- application settings module superseding the one of Visual Studio;
-- logging with multi-threading and session support;
+- logger with multi-threading and session support;
 - auxiliary routines;

 It is developed on .NET Standard 2.0 and supposed to run anywhere.